TurkuNLP/toxicity-classifier/README.md

 Made by Anni Eskelinen
 ```

-Predictions can be made in two different scripts, toxicity_predictions.py and simple_predict.py.
-Toxicity_predictions.py is meant for finding the best threshold for new texts and simple_predict.py is meant for getting the predicted texts (and labels) to either .csv or .tsv files.
+Predictions can be made in two different scripts, toxicity_predictions.py and simple_multi-predictions.py.
+Toxicity_predictions.py is meant for finding the best threshold for new texts and simple_multi-predictions.py is meant for getting the predicted texts with id and highest probability to .csv files.

 Both scripts use the same arguments.

 ```
-usage: simple_predict.py [-h] --model MODEL --type TYPE
+usage: simple_multi-predictions.py [-h] --model MODEL --data DATA --tokenizer
-                         [--threshold THRESHOLD] --data DATA
+                                   TOKENIZER [--lines LINES]

-A script for predicting toxic texts based on a toxicity classifier
+A script for predicting toxic texts based on a toxicity classifier and finding the best threshold

 optional arguments:
   -h, --help            show this help message and exit --model MODEL         the model name
-  --type TYPE           which type the model is, multi-label (6 or 7 labels), binary or true-
-                        binary
-  --threshold THRESHOLD
-                        the threshold for the predictions --data DATA           the file name of the raw text to use for predictions
+  --data DATA           the file name of the raw text to use for predictions --tokenizer TOKENIZER
+                        the tokenizer to use for tokenizing new text --lines LINES         how many lines to predict on, starting from the beginning of file

 Made by Anni Eskelinen
 ```